amfred/disneycruiseplanning/README.md

 - + Required safety drill around 4 PM
 - + 4:15 PM Sail Away Deck Party
 - 5:45 PM Dinner at our assigned restaurant
-- 8:00 PM Show (we'll probably skip this one because it's more of an infomercial for ship activities)
+- 8:00 PM Show (more of an infomercial for ship activities)

 Day 2, Day At Sea
 -----------------